12 Ways to Get Smarter in One Infographic

-The level of a person’s raw intelligence, as measured by aptitude tests such as IQ scores, is generally pretty stable for most people during adulthood.
+The level of a person’s raw intelligence, as measured by aptitude tests such as IQ scores, is generally stable for most people during the course of their adulthood.

-While it’s true that there are things you can do to fine tune your natural capabilities, such as doing brain exercises, puzzle solving, and getting optimal sleep—the amount of raw brainpower you have is difficult to increase in any meaningful or permanent way.
+While it’s true that there are things you can do to fine tune your natural capabilities, such as doing brain exercises, solving puzzles, and getting optimal sleep—the amount of raw brainpower you have is difficult to increase in any meaningful or permanent way.

 For those of us who constantly strive to be high-performers in our fields, this seems like bad news.
 If we can’t increase our processing power, then how can we solve life’s bigger problems as we move up the ladder?

-The Key is Mental Models
+The Key: Mental Models

 The good news is that while raw cognitive abilities matter, it’s how you use and harness those abilities that really makes the difference.

-The world’s most successful people, from Ray Dalio to Warren Buffett, are not necessarily leagues above the rest of us in raw intelligence – they have simply developed and applied better mental models of how the world works, and they use these principles to filter their thoughts, decisions, strategies, and execution.
+The world’s most successful people, from Ray Dalio to Warren Buffett, are not necessarily leagues above the rest of us in raw intelligence—instead, they simply develop and learn to apply better mental models of how the world works, and they use these principles to filter their thoughts, decisions, strategies, and execution.

-Today’s infographic comes from best-selling author and entrepreneur Michael Simmons, who has collected over 650 mental models through his work.
+This infographic comes from best-selling author and entrepreneur Michael Simmons, who has collected over 650 mental models through his work.
 The infographic, in a similar style to one we previously published on cognitive biases, synthesizes these models down to the most useful and universal mental models that people should learn to master first.

-Concepts such as the 80/20 rule (Pareto’s principle), compound interest, and network effects are summarized in the visualization, and their major components are broken down further within the circle.
+Concepts such as the 80/20 rule (Pareto’s principle), compound interest, and network building are summarized in the visualization, and their major components are broken down further within the circle.

-Mental Model Example
+Mental Model Examples